We take the risk of fraud extremely seriously and work hard to prevent it.

 Our Internal Audit and Investigation Service (IAIS) is responsible for understanding and assessing fraud risks, preventing and detecting fraud and ensuring that appropriate sanctions are taken against those who commit fraud against us.

 Please tell us if you have any concerns about fraudulent behaviour connected to the Council:

 - Fraud helpline (anonymous): 0800 389 9795

 We undertake reactive investigations when someone raises a concern about potential fraud or where issues arise as part of our routine work.

 We also have a programme of proactive fraud checks linked to the Council’s highest fraud risks and take part in the National Fraud Initiative (NFI) data matching exercise.
 Some of the key areas of proactive work include:

-Information about Fraud Investigation Activity that is required to be published by the Government's Transparency Code is reported to the Audit and Standards Committee.
-For the latest information, please read the agenda for the 30 October 2018 Audit and Standards Committee.
+Information about Fraud Investigation Activity that is required to be published by the government's Transparency Code is reported to the Audit and Standards Committee.
+For the latest information, please see the report at item 14 of the agenda for the 10 November 2022 committee.